Jacobians: Velocities & Static Forces¶

 \(\square\)

-Motion in a reference frame with Rotational velocity
+Linear motion in frame with Rotational velocity: Revolute

 Assume frame \(\{B\}\) coincide with \(\{A\}\) with zero linear velocity, i.e. their origins \(O_A\) and \(O_B\) remain coincident all the time.
 Let the orientation of \(\{B\}\) changes with time, expressed by \(^A\Omega_B\).